Find yourself a quiet place to relax. Turn off your phone and dim the lights. This is your time, a time for complete relaxation.

 During this relaxation I will ask you to tense various muscles throughout your body.
 Please do this without straining.
 You do not need to exert yourself, just contract each muscle firmly but gently as you breathe in.
 If you feel uncomfortable at any time, you can simply relax and breathe normally.

-Take another deep breath in again, tense the muscles in the soles of your feet and hold this position for a few seconds.
+Take another deep breath in, tense the muscles in the soles of your feet and hold this position for a few seconds.
 Now release.

 Feel yourself relaxing more and more deeply with each breath.
-Your whole body is becoming heavier, softer and more relaxed as each moment passes.
+Your whole body is becoming heavier, softer and more relaxed.

 Take a deep breath in, and tense the muscles in your thighs.
 Hold for just a moment, and then release everything.
 As you do this, the blood flow to your muscles increases, and you may notice a warm tingling sensation.
 Enjoy this feeling of soothing relaxation in your thighs.

 Again, breathe in deeply and tighten your thigh muscles.
-Hold for a moment.
-Now release.
+Hold for a moment, and then release.
 Focus on letting your muscles go limp and loose.

 Draw in a nice deep breath and gradually tighten the muscles in your buttocks.
-Hold this contraction for a few seconds, and then release your breath.
+Hold this contraction for a few seconds, and then release as you exhale.
 Feel the tension leaving your muscles.
 Feel them relaxing completely.

 Once more, breathe in deeply and tighten the muscles in your buttocks.
 Hold for a moment.
 Now release them.
 You are becoming more and more deeply relaxed.